gayathri-manoj/techvayuna-/README.md

 # Landing Page for TechVayuna

+> I had some techincal issues hosting it to vercel.
+Vercel wasnt able to find the html and css files.
+So i have attached screenshots of the website

 This is a responsive landing page for **TechVayuna**, a technical club run by students at **SRM IST, Ramapuram**.
 The page invites students to join by introducing the club, outlining its goals, and showcasing forthcoming events.